 Defining a tone

-We wanted to define a language and tone to create a coherence to the site.
+We wanted to define a language and tone to bring coherence to the site.
 Championing site values included a set style of writing and consistent language and punctuation rules.
 One to mention by way of example would be consistent date formatting, especially important for an international platform.

 Helping people find what they are looking for